introgreek/introgreek.github.io/docs/textbook/05-verbs-2/athematic.md

 τίθημι = "to put, place"
 * ἐπί, “on, upon; to, toward, at" + τίθημι = ἐπιτίθημι, "to place upon", "to add to"; (middle voice) "to attack" (+ dative)

+Such verbs are called **compound verbs** or **complex verbs**, compared against verbs without a prefix which are called **simplex verbs**.
 In compounded verbs, the preposition will always be a prefix to the core conjugated form of the verb.
 This means that if the core verb has, e.g., an augment, the preposition will still be attached *in front of / before* the augment, with any appropriate elisions for the end of the preposition (and any appropriate aspirations of letters before a vowel with a rough breathing).
 In addition, the accent can not recede to any part of the preposition.

 Here are some examples of compounded verbs: